BYLAWS OF THE NORTH AMERICAN SOCIETY FOR

 Section 2.01 Membership in the Society is open to physicians, scientists, allied healthcare professionals, and trainees with an interest in the field of cardiovascular imaging.
 Other members of the community can also be accepted upon the invitation of the Board of Directors (hereinafter referred to as “Board”).

-Section 2.02 The categories of membership are Physician, Scientist, Allied Health, In-Training, Fellow, Fellow Emeritus, Retired, and Honorary.
+Section 2.02 The categories of membership are Active, Allied Health, In-Training, Fellow, Fellow Emeritus, Retired, and Honorary.
 A list of the members will be compiled annually by the Secretary and made available to the members.

-Section 2.03 Applications for Physician, Scientist, Allied Health, or In-Training membership should be submitted in writing.
-Upon receipt of the completed application and payment of annual dues, the applicant shall become a member in the appropriate category of membership.
+Section 2.03 Applications for Physician, Scientist, Active, Allied Health, or In-Training membership should be submitted in writing.
+Upon receipt of the completed application for Active, Allied Health, or In-Training membership and payment of annual dues, the applicant shall become a member in the appropriate category of membership.
 Annual dues are billed thereafter for the fiscal year.

-- (f) Emeritus Fellows.
+(e) Emeritus Fellows.
 At the written request of a member to the Secretary and with the approval of the Board, a Fellow no longer active in the practice of medicine or science may be designated as an Emeritus Fellow and shall be exempt from paying dues.
-The inaugural class of Emeritus Fellows shall consist of Past Presidents who are Emeritus or Retired members.
 Emeritus Fellows shall not have the right to vote or hold office, but they may serve on standing and ad hoc committees, and they may use the designation, “Fellow of the North American Society for Cardiovascular Imaging (FNASCI).”

 Section 2.04 Membership in the Society is a privilege, not a right, and is contingent upon continuing compliance with these bylaws.
 Members are expected to be of good moral character.
 Failure to comply with these requirements may serve as a basis for denial or revocation of Society membership.